metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Rams have shown some remarkable toughness on a late drive to score a field goal and close out the game.
 Maybe things have changed?

 No magic.
 The Cardinals just flat out sucked tonight.
 It's clear the whole team missed some crispness in their offense tonight.
 Kudos to Raheem Morris though.
 I was doubting him as a defensive coach under Sean McVay, but it's clear the Rams fully committed to keeping Kyler in the pocket.
 If Arizona was to win tonight, it'd be with Kyler as a pocket passer.
 And that just doesn't fly.

+Nobody on the Cardinals defensive squad seemed to have stepped up aside from Chandler Jones.
+Same thing with the Rams and Aaron Donald.